fplab/ui-for-pl/src/notation.rst

 .. todo::

-  Amy Ko's graduate work, and other work on projectional editors
+  Amy Ko's graduate work, and other work on projectional editors, including mbeddr

 .. todo::